- Who can use DiplomaVerify?

 > Understanding the Verification

 You can click on the result to see an expanded view of the information you provided as well as the information returned.
 If we are able to confirm that a diploma was awarded, the year of award will be returned as well.
 We will not return details such as GPA, diploma type, or current enrollment.
+The DiplomaVerify “Confirmed” response means that the school has reported that a student has earned a diploma, but does not include other details on the school’s report.

 An “Unable to Respond” response does not mean that the student was not awarded the diploma they claim.
 It simply means that the Clearinghouse is unable to confirm the data using the information in our database.